HubertOkonski/Ethworks/README.md

 ---

-**The result can be seen in browser's console to run the project or test it use commands bellow**
+**The result can be seen in browser's console, to run the project or test it use commands bellow**

 ```